FUn_Article_HowOatMilkIsMade_Banner_1.jpg

 What makes barista oat milk different?

-Barista versions will also often contain a ‘pH buffer’ (most commonly dipotassium phosphate) to prevent oat milk curdling and separating when added to coffee.
+Barista versions will also often contain a ‘pH buffer’ (most commonly dipotassium phosphate) to prevent oat milk from curdling and separating when added to coffee.
 Interestingly, this addition isn’t necessary with dairy milk, as it naturally contains phosphates which already act as buffers to sudden drops in pH.10,11

 Compare the environmental footprints of plant-based milk alternatives